GVR Report cover Contract Logistics Market (2026 - 2033)Report

 Regional Insights

-The Asia Pacific contract logistics market accounted for 34.2% of the global share in 2024, driven by rapid e-commerce growth, mobile commerce adoption, and increasing cross-border trade.
+Asia Pacific dominated the contract logistics market with the largest revenue share of 34.5% in 2025, driven by rapid e-commerce growth, mobile commerce adoption, and increasing cross-border trade.
 In India, efforts to modernize logistics infrastructure are further supported by international funding.
 For instance, in 2024, the Asian Development Bank (ADB) approved a USD 350 million loan to bolster India's multi-modal logistics reforms to strengthen institutional frameworks and encourage private sector participation.
 These initiatives are expected to significantly enhance supply chain efficiency and operational capacity, reinforcing demand for integrated regional contract logistics solutions.

 Global logistics firms are also expanding their presence to capitalize on the region’s growing demand for efficient, technology-driven logistics solutions.
 In November 2023, CEVA Logistics completed its acquisition of Stellar Value Chain, significantly expanding its warehousing footprint and contract logistics capabilities across 60+ locations and 35 cities in India.
 These developments are expected to enhance supply chain efficiency, support the growing demand for 3PL services, and drive greater adoption of integrated contract logistics solutions across the region.